 GE Aviation EPISCenter.
 Imagination at work.

 In 2013, GE Aviation opened the $51 million GE Aviation Electrical Power Integrated Systems Center on campus.
-In the lab, University of Dayton researchers and students will work side by side with GE Aviation scientists and engineers to create new advanced electrical power technologies such as new power systems for aircraft, longer-range electric cars and smarter utility power grids for more efficient delivery of electricity.
+In the lab, University of Dayton researchers and students will work side by side with GE Aviation scientists and engineers to create new advanced electrical power technologies such as new power systems for aircraft, longer-range electric cars, and smarter utility power grids for more efficient delivery of electricity.

-This center stands as a testament to what imagination — and collaboration — can accomplish.
+The center stands as a testament to what imagination — and collaboration — can accomplish.
 In the higher education landscape nationally, this innovative partnership is a model for the future.

 To learn about possible employment opportunities with the GE Aviation EPISCenter, please contact:

 Ron Flanagan - 513-552-9742